 If you’ve received your Nike sneakers without a box, then you should start looking for ways how you can return your recently bought shoes.
 The only possible reason why your Nike shoes did not come with a box is it’s not a brand new pair and the owner misplaced their box.

-Also, Nike sneakers don’t always come with orange boxes, depending on your shoes, it may come with a red box or a brown box.
+Also, Nike sneakers don’t always come with orange boxes, depending on your shoes, they may come with a red box or a brown box.

 Since you already have your new Nike sneakers with you, it would be best to try them on first.

-Fake Nike shoes are usually smaller than original ones, and they feel narrow when you wear them.
-Most Nike imitations are heavier than authentic Nike shoes since they are not using the
+Fake Nike shoes are usually smaller than the original ones, and they feel narrow when you wear them.
+Most Nike imitations are heavier than authentic Nike shoes since they are not using the same quality and lightweight materials that Nike is using.

 If you’ve experienced any of those, then we don’t like the chances that you have an authentic pair of Nike sneakers.